CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NiatelemetryAppDetailsAllOf.md

 HasNexusDashboard returns a boolean if a field has been set.

-### GetNumberofSitesOnboarded
+### GetNumberOfSitesOnboarded

-`func (o *NiatelemetryAppDetailsAllOf) GetNumberofSitesOnboarded() int64`
+`func (o *NiatelemetryAppDetailsAllOf) GetNumberOfSitesOnboarded() int64`

-GetNumberofSitesOnboarded returns the NumberofSitesOnboarded field if non-nil, zero value otherwise.
+GetNumberOfSitesOnboarded returns the NumberOfSitesOnboarded field if non-nil, zero value otherwise.

-### GetNumberofSitesOnboardedOk
+### GetNumberOfSitesOnboardedOk

-`func (o *NiatelemetryAppDetailsAllOf) GetNumberofSitesOnboardedOk() (*int64, bool)`
+`func (o *NiatelemetryAppDetailsAllOf) GetNumberOfSitesOnboardedOk() (*int64, bool)`

-GetNumberofSitesOnboardedOk returns a tuple with the NumberofSitesOnboarded field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNumberOfSitesOnboardedOk returns a tuple with the NumberOfSitesOnboarded field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNumberofSitesOnboarded
+### SetNumberOfSitesOnboarded

-`func (o *NiatelemetryAppDetailsAllOf) SetNumberofSitesOnboarded(v int64)`
+`func (o *NiatelemetryAppDetailsAllOf) SetNumberOfSitesOnboarded(v int64)`

-SetNumberofSitesOnboarded sets NumberofSitesOnboarded field to given value.
+SetNumberOfSitesOnboarded sets NumberOfSitesOnboarded field to given value.

-### HasNumberofSitesOnboarded
+### HasNumberOfSitesOnboarded

-`func (o *NiatelemetryAppDetailsAllOf) HasNumberofSitesOnboarded() bool`
+`func (o *NiatelemetryAppDetailsAllOf) HasNumberOfSitesOnboarded() bool`

-HasNumberofSitesOnboarded returns a boolean if a field has been set.
+HasNumberOfSitesOnboarded returns a boolean if a field has been set.

 ### GetType